 - Personal Capital

 Personal Capital has three account levels, i.e., investment service, wealth management, and private client.
-Their accounts are based on assets held with them, for example, their investment service is for clients with up to $200,000.
+Its accounts are based on assets held with them, for example, its investment service is for clients with up to $200,000.
 The more money you have, the more access you get.
-Their management fee starts at 0.89% and decreases for more assets.
+Its management fee starts at 0.89% and decreases for more assets.

 - Vanguard Personal Advisor Services

 Vanguard is one of the world’s largest investment companies, offering a large selection of high-quality, low-cost mutual funds, ETFs, advice, and related services.
 Vanguard Personal Advisor Services combines the best of high-touch and high-tech to help you with your real-life investing needs.
 An advisor will work closely with you to craft a personalized, goals-based financial plan for your situation, then manage your portfolio to help you reach your goals.
 They listen to your needs, develop a personalized plan, and invest using time-tested investment strategies.
 Once you’re enrolled, you can call or email a Vanguard advisor at your convenience.
 Vanguard PAS requires a minimum of $50,000 and charges 0.30%.
 Lower fees apply to assets under management of $5 million or more.